dev-jaya/My-C-Programs/README.md

 #### 12. Sum of 1D Array (Dynamic Memory)
 * **File:** `the sum of 1D malloc().cpp`
 * **Description:** Calculates the sum of array elements using `malloc()` for dynamic memory allocation.

-Scroll down, type Update README with new programs in the message box, and tap the green "Commit changes" button.

-You are doing great!
-Your repository is gr